How Black Lines on Your Nails May Signal Cancer

 Black lines in your nails are considered normal for people over the age of 20.
 However, if you have any unusual mark it’s best to see a specialist.

 Do you visit the nail salon from time to time?
+Have you noticed any black lines on your nails recently?
 Jean Skinner works as an aesthetician in Uckfield, East Sussex, UK.
 A little while ago, she shared her story about a black line on her nail.
-This has made more than one person afraid.
+This story has made more than one person afraid.

 Everything started when one of her clients asked her to put a dark polish on their nails to cover a black line that was going across them.

 However, Skinner recommended that they go to the doctor.
-This is because, in some cases, cancer symptoms show up in small symptoms like a black line on the nail.
+This is because, in some cases, cancer symptoms show up in small symptoms like black lines on your nails.